PillowPillow/ng2-webstorage/README.md

 - *Serialization doesn't work for objects:*

-Ng2Webstorage's decorators are based upon accessors so the update trigger only on assignation.
+NgxWebstorage's decorators are based upon accessors so the update trigger only on assignation.
 Consequence, if you change the value of a bound object's property the new model will not be store properly.
 The same thing will happen with a push into a bound array.
 To handle this cases you have to trigger manually the accessor.